Nishat96/Nishat96/README.md

 ### Hi there!
 I am Nishat 👋
 # A Front-end Web Developer

-- 🔭 I’m currently working on React.js
+- 🔭 I’m currently working on React.js and React native.

 ##  Skills: